hgunay/wordpress-cooked-seo-fix/README.md

 4. Finally add these rows in to "$schema_array" variable in "schema_values" function. (php file added)

-All of these optional tags for Google but i think "keywords" and "video" tags are important tags.
+All of these optional tags for Google but i think "keywords" and "video" tags are important.
 ``` php
 'keywords' => ( isset($recipe['title']) ? $recipe['title'] : '' )
 ```